-10 funniest Super Bowl car commercials of all time
+14 Funniest Super Bowl Car Commercials Of All Time

 Overprotective dads, Prius car chases, and a Mustang driver left out in the cold.

-When millions of us settle down this weekend to watch Super Bowl LI, there are more attractions than just the competition between the Atlanta Falcons and the New England Patriots.
+When millions of us settle down this weekend to watch Super Bowl LII, there will be much more to see than just the competition between the Philadelphia Eagles and the New England Patriots.
 As always, Super Bowl commercials are a highlight of the big game, with companies dumping their best talent and biggest budgets in order to grab viewers’ attention in between the action.

 This year is no exception.
-Automakers are plunging in headlong; Honda, for instance, will use its Super Bowl ad to introduce the new CR-V. While we’re still several days away from seeing what car companies will offer up this year, we decided to take a quick look back at the funniest Super Bowl car ads in recent memory.
-Tell us which one is your favorite – or which classic we missed – in the comments section below.
+Automakers are plunging in headlong; Kia, for instance, will use its Super Bowl ad to show off the all-new Stinger, while Mercedes-Benz will give viewers the chance to win a new AMG C43 coupe.
+While we’re still a few weeks away from seeing what car companies will offer up this year, we decided to take a quick look back at the funniest Super Bowl car ads in recent memory.

 Honda: "A New Truck to Love"